discoposse/turbo_cloud_tool/README.md

     * Complete confirmation flow before deleting
   * Turbo Target Create
     * "Force" option with clear documentation
-    * From "in memory" principals created
+    * ~From "in memory" principals created~
     * From principals created and stored in AWS acct file
+      * Likely implemented, needs testing
-    * Go back and tag principal with Target UUID
+    * ~Go back and tag principal with Target UUID~
   * Input validation (ensure that users provide all necessary inputs with useful error/warning/feedback)
   * Success/Fail summary
   * Separate commands to parse/rationalize the account file?
-  * Create tags on principals with provided case (currently all tags are lowercase)
+  * ~Create tags on principals with provided case (currently all tags are lowercase)~
   * Allow "Updating" of any given principal to add the correct policies, etc.

 # Examples